jupyter-datascience/reproducible-science/README.md

 ```
   .
-  ├── .env                       <- computing environment for your code and third party tools (such as installing docker, sync files)
+  ├── .env                       <- Computing environment for your code and third party tools (such as installing docker, sync files)
   │   ├── bin
   │   │   ├── get-docker.sh
   │   │   ├── get-miniconda3.sh